mstazherova/IM-CycleGAN/README.md

 Individual Module Project, University of Potsdam

 Unpaired image-to-image translation using CycleGAN [1] approach.
 Convert faces with eyeglasses to faces with no eyeglasses and vice versa.

+Final version can be found in `keras` folder.

 ## Data
 Data folders are not being uploaded to GitHub due to privacy and size issues.